ethyca/fideslog/README.md

 #### Enabling Database Access for Local Development

 The `account`, `user`, and `password` configuration options mentioned above must be populated for the fideslog API server to successfully connect to the supporting database.
-Ethyca employees may access these values internally.
+Only Ethyca employees may access these values internally.
 For convenience, the included [`fideslog.env` file](./fideslog.env) will automate the process of populating the required values as environment variables, as long as the user's local environment includes the following:

 ```sh
 # Add to .zshrc, .bash_profile, etc.